fabianmartins/alienattack.workshop/README.md

 ~/environment/spaceinvaders.workshop/cdk (master) $
 ~~~

 * Kick off the continuous compiling of the environment.
 The output will come out with some errors.
 If these errors are of the type TS6192 or TS6133, then you're good.
-This errors appear
+This errors appear when some classes are imported but not used, like when part of the code is commented.
+This will not break the code at the running time.

 ~~~
 ~/environment/spaceinvaders.workshop/cdk (master) $ npm run watch